 The financial management cloud solution Microsoft Dynamics 365 Business Central also integrates fully and seamlessly with Office 365, other Microsoft apps and your fundraising and other specialist systems such as CRM.
 This helps generate value from your existing Microsoft investment, building out what you have already.
 It’s a familiar interface that staff find easy to navigate, so there’s no barrier to immediate, organisation-wide adoption.
 For increased efficiency, it streamlines and automates processes like Partial VAT, Making Tax Digital and compliance, reducing the need for manual, paper-based processes.
 You can even include the likes of Project Accounting if needed.

-A cloud-based financial management solution is often more cost-effective than an on-premise system.
+Charity cloud technology including financial management solutions are often more cost-effective than an on-premise system.
 For example Microsoft Dynamics 365 finance solution, Business Central, delivers exceptional value and flexibility, because it works on a pay as you go per user per month license basis.
 Subscriptions include regular updates and maintenance, carried out centrally and securely by Microsoft.
 The cost of maintaining and upgrading on-premise systems is a thing of the past.
 And there’s no upfront capital expenditure in systems and infrastructure, because the system and data reside in Microsoft’s Cloud.

-A Cloud finance system can be the first step to transforming your efficiency
+A Cloud financial system can be the first step to transforming your efficiency

 With Microsoft Dynamics 365, you can take a step by step approach to digital transformation.
 Starting with financial management means the core performance and finance data and tools you use for key decision-making, compliance and reporting are the first priority.
 Business Central integrates readily with all your other systems, including customised software.
 If and when you’re ready to take the next step with Dynamics 365 by adding Cloud customer management or other modules, they’ll integrate seamlessly too.